edumserrano/webpack-module-federation-with-angular/docs/shared.md

 - [Using Module Federation with (Nx) Monorepos and Angular](https://www.angulararchitects.io/en/blog/using-module-federation-with-monorepos-and-angular/)
 - [Code demo from the module/federation/module-federation-examples repo](https://github.com/module-federation/module-federation-examples/blob/master/angular15-microfrontends-lazy-components/README.md): in this demo the [mdmf-shared project](https://github.com/module-federation/module-federation-examples/tree/master/angular15-microfrontends-lazy-components/projects/mdmf-shared) is a shared library that maintains app state.
 Explore the [module/federation/module-federation-examples](https://github.com/module-federation/module-federation-examples) repo for other examples using shared libraries.

+**You don't have to have all your apps in the same repo to be able to share libraries.
+You can use NPM packages and share them as singletons across your shell and remotes.**

 > [!NOTE]
-> You don't have to have all your apps in the same repo to be able to share libraries.
-You use NPM packages and share them as singletons across your shell and remotes.
 >
 > Specific to Angular, even if a library is set to singleton and is only loaded once, it doesn't mean that its Angular services will be singletons.
 If you want a service to be a singleton across shell and remotes you should make sure that you provide the service in the root injector, for instance by adding:
 > ```ts